rwyc-devon/simple-dashboard/README.md

 ###Features

-- Add checks so you can't request a widget through ajax that has been disabled in config
-- Use classes or namespaces for widgets and just make that whole thing less ugly
 - Grouping of widgets, titles for groups.
 Maybe ability to collapse/expand groups
 - Caching of data cross-request, perhaps using CHDB or something similar, so that many users querying at once will not hammer upstream APIs
 - Add a webfont.
 Also maybe a dedicated icon font.